Kristian54/IDATA2304---Gruppe1/protocol.md

 ## Introduction

-(Remove) A short introduction of the contents of this document.

 This document describes the communication protocol used in our solution for a functioning greenhouse containing sensors, actuators and control panels.
 The greenhouse is controlled and monitored by one or more control panels.
 The sensors and actuators are connected to a node that is responsible for handling sensor data and actuator state updates.